 London is a global center of art and commerce and a truly multi-cultural city.
 The diversity of culture in London is evidenced by the estimated 300-plus languages spoken.
-Our home base will be the Central London neighborhood Finsbury, located just north of the city center.
+Our home base will be the Central London neighborhood Euston, located just north of the city center.

 Classes, Study Sites and Excursions:

-Applications for the KU Winter Program in London are available from the Department of Psychology and the KU International Office.
+Applications for the KU Winter Program in London are available from the Department of Psychology and the Office of International Programs.
 Selection is based on a variety of factors that include, but are not limited to, program objectives, cultural adaptability, and academic standing.
 Space in this year's program is limited and the application process will be competitive.